 Command ⌘ + C then Option ⌥ + Command ⌘ + V

 This is a shortcut for paste.
-You can use this shortcut to cut the files or folders, and paste them in a new location.
+You can use this shortcut to cut the files or folders and paste them into a new location.

 8. Get info